anwarmamat/cmsc330spring20/project3/README.md

 3. Select if you want to convert the NFA to a DFA (with your conversion function) before visualizing.
 4. You should be notified that the image has been successfully generated and put in `output.png`.
 5. Use an image viewer of choice to open `output.png` and see the visual representation of your generated NFA.

+## Submitting
+You will submit this project to [Gradescope](https://www.gradescope.com/).
+Click on the "P3" project and submit your **nfa.ml** file and **regexp.ml**.
+You must submit both of these files every time, and any other files will be ignored.

 ## Part 1: NFAs